aspose-cad/Aspose.CAD-Reference-Tutorials/content/english/java/dgn-export-options/export-dgn-as-part-of-dwg/_index.md

 ### Q1: Where can I find the documentation for Aspose.CAD for Java?

-A1: The official documentation can be found [here](https://reference.aspose.com/cad/java/).
+A1: The   documentation can be found [here](https://reference.aspose.com/cad/java/).

 ### Q2: How can I download the Aspose.CAD library for Java?